TiToMoskito/FishyFacepunch/README.md

 A Facepunch implementation for Fish-Net.

-	This is an improved fork from https://github.com/Chykary/FizzyFacepunch.
+	This is an improved fork from https://github.com/Chykary/FizzyFacepunch and https://github.com/FirstGearGames/FishySteamworks/.

 FishyFacepunch brings together **[Steam](https://store.steampowered.com)** and **[Fish-Net](https://github.com/FirstGearGames/FishNet)** .
 It supports only the new SteamSockets.